Original text and research by Chuck Cravens edited by Adam Estes

 With the restoration still in its early stages, there will be further updates as the work progresses, but for the present moment, here is the latest from Aircorps Aviation: The tubular fuselage frame is to be sent to the specialists at Javron, Inc. of Brainerd, Minnesota for repair and restoration, while the wooden stringers will also have to be inspected for repair and restoration.
 The four-cylinder Continental A-65 (also known as the O-170) 65 horsepower engine that came with the project had been overhauled in the past, but the work was done far enough in the past to warrant a new overhaul before the aircraft was ready to fly again.
 The wings are currently stored at Aircorps’ hangar and await further work on both the wooden spars and wingtip bows and the aluminum truss ribs.
 As the restoration team at Aircorps begins the task of restoring this L-4H, it is also worth mentioning the origin of how the L-4 and Army liaison aircraft derived from light general aviation designs came to be called Grasshopper, and how the Piper L-4 played a key role in the development of and the terminology behind such aircraft.

 Though military aircraft had always been developed with the idea of using the advantage of height to see what ground forces could not see, liaison aircraft are typically used to conduct battlefield reconnaissance, artillery spotting, and transporting commanders and messengers to the front lines.
-The interwar years had seen a series of army observation aircraft take flight to fulfill these tasks, and by the outbreak of war in Europe, the foremost of the so-called O-birds were the North American O-47 and the new Stinson O-49 Vigilant (later to be redesignated as the L-1), which were the results of Army Air Corps design competitions.
+The interwar years had seen a series of army observation aircraft take flight to fulfill these tasks, and by the time the United States entered the war in 1941, the foremost of the so-called O-birds were the North American O-47 and the new Stinson O-49 Vigilant (later to be redesignated as the L-1), which were the results of Army Air Corps design competitions.
 But William T. Piper, president of Piper Aircraft, felt that light aircraft, adapted from general aviation designs such as his own J-3 Cub, could serve a greater use for Army ground forces than could aircraft such as the O-47.
 He would outline this proposal in a detailed letter written on February 18, 1941, to the Secretary of War Henry Stimson.
-After receiving this and other letters from competing manufacturers of light aircraft, the War Department decided to conduct a study on the effectiveness of light aircraft being used in support of ground operations.
 The following month, Piper and his employees wrote directly to several Army commanders.

 Among these commanders was a Lieutenant Colonel with experience serving in the staff of General Douglas MacArthur.
 Having obtained a private pilot’s license, the Lt.
 Col. had personal experience with light aircraft, which he felt would be greatly useful as artillery spotters.
 That Lieutenant Colonel was Dwight D. Eisenhower.